Soviet Union in World War II: Soviets stop the Germans

 While the Germans made huge advances in 1941, killing millions of Soviet soldiers, at Stalin's direction the Red Army directed sizable resources to prevent the Germans from achieving one of their key strategic goals, the attempted capture of Leningrad.
 They held the city at the cost of more than a million Soviet soldiers in the region and more than a million civilians, many of whom died from starvation.

 While the Germans pressed forward, Stalin was confident of an eventual Allied victory over Germany.
 In September 1941, Stalin told British diplomats that he wanted two agreements:

 (1) a mutual assistance/aid pact and (2) a recognition that, after the war, the Soviet Union would gain the territories in countries that it had taken pursuant to its division of Eastern Europe with Hitler in the Molotov–Ribbentrop Pact.
 The British agreed to assistance but refused to agree to the territorial gains, which Stalin accepted months later as the military situation had deteriorated somewhat by mid-1942.
 On 6 November 1941, Stalin rallied his generals in a speech given underground in Moscow, telling them that the German blitzkrieg would fail because of weaknesses in the German rear in Nazi-occupied Europe and the underestimation of the strength of the Red Army, and that the German war effort would crumble against the Anglo-American-Soviet "war engine".

 Correctly calculating that Hitler would direct efforts to capture Moscow, Stalin concentrated his forces to defend the city, including numerous divisions transferred from Soviet eastern sectors after he determined that Japan would not attempt an attack in those areas.
 By December, Hitler's troops had advanced to within 25 km of the Kremlin in Moscow.
 On 5 December, the Soviets launched a counteroffensive, pushing German troops back c.
 80 km from Moscow in what was the first major defeat of the Wehrmacht in the war.

 In early 1942, the Soviets began a series of offensives labelled "Stalin's First Strategic Offensives".
 The counteroffensive bogged down, in part due to mud from rain in the spring of 1942.
-Stalin's attempt to retake Kharkov in the Ukraine ended in the disastrous encirclement of Soviet forces, with over 200,000 Soviet casualties suffered.
+Stalin's attempt to retake Kharkov in Ukraine ended in the disastrous encirclement of Soviet forces, with over 200,000 Soviet casualties suffered.
 Stalin attacked the competence of the generals involved.
 General Georgy Zhukov and others subsequently revealed that some of those generals had wished to remain in a defensive posture in the region, but Stalin and others had pushed for the offensive.
 Some historians have doubted Zhukov's account.